webpro-nl/knip/packages/docs/src/content/docs/guides/handling-issues.md

 ### Mocks and other implicit imports

 Some files are imported by other tooling, such as fixtures, mocks or templates.
-You may wanto to ignore them, with patterns like this:
+You may want to ignore them, with patterns like this:

 ```json
 {